AbsoluteVirtue/reading-list/utm_docs.md

 b. and/or an individual scientific research programme:
 - publishing of articles in indexated national and international journals;
 - research reports approved by the doctoral school;
-- participation in scientific conferences;
+- participation in science conferences;
 - intellectual property titles etc;
 - successful public thesis defense.